mayteeyok/swift_dynamics/README.md

-# swift_dynamic
+# swift_dynamics

-A new Flutter application.
+This is Flutter application for Swift Dynamics Examination.

 ## Getting Started